CancerScreeningCDS/crcsm-cds/input/pagecontent/2_background.md

 #### Data Mapping

-It is expected that most health IT systems will not meet all data requirements discussed in Section 7.3.2.
+It is expected that most health IT systems will not meet all data requirements discussed in [Section 3.4.3.2](3_specification.html#cql-to-elm-translator).
 Data mapping is the process of transforming some or all of the data in a health IT system such that the data requirements of the CDS are satisfied.
 Data mapping can be the most time-consuming aspect of CDS integration; it is recommended that both